 Ruth is also responsible for overseeing the development of the LBMA Conference, the LBMA's quarterly publication the Alchemist and the LBMA website.

-Aelred provides support to the Commercial Director in the administration and organisation of the Association’s Public Affairs.
-This includes primary responsibility for all publications, websites, as well as interaction with the press.
-It also includes acting as the editor for the LBMA’s quarterly publication, the Alchemist.
+Public Relations Officer Aelred supports the administration and organisation of the Association's Public Affairs.
+This includes primary responsibility for all marketing materials, publications, website, as well as interaction with the press.
+He is also the editor for the LBMA's quarterly publication, the Alchemist.

 Prior to joining the LBMA, Aelred worked at the Bank of England for more than twenty five years.
 During the last five years of his career at the Bank he gained specific bullion market experience in his role as a Gold Bullion analyst, supporting senior management in the Bank's Customer Banking Division.
 He previously acted as a relationship manager for a portfolio of the Bank's customers including central banks and government departments.
 During his time at the Bank he studied part-time for a BA Honours degree in Business Studies, gaining a 2:1: